Winston Peters: Sixth Labour Government (2017–2020)

 On 19 October 2017, Peters announced that New Zealand First would form a coalition with the Labour Party under Jacinda Ardern, citing changing international and internal economic circumstances as the reasoning behind his decision, coupled with a belief that a Labour government was best-placed to handle the social and economic welfare of New Zealanders in a global environment that was undergoing rapid and seismic change.

-As part of the agreement, New Zealand First has four portfolios inside Cabinet and one outside.
-On 26 October 2017, Peters assumed the positions of Deputy Prime Minister, Minister of Foreign Affairs, Minister for State Owned Enterprises and Minister of Racing.
-On 19 January 2018, Prime Minister Jacinda Ardern announced that she was pregnant and that Peters would take the role of Acting Prime Minister for six weeks after the delivery, which happened on 21 June 2018.
+As part of the agreement, New Zealand First had four portfolios inside Cabinet and one outside.
+On 26 October 2017, Peters assumed the positions of deputy prime minister, minister of foreign affairs, minister for state owned enterprises and minister for racing.
+On 19 January 2018, Prime Minister Jacinda Ardern announced that she was pregnant and that Peters would take the role of acting prime minister for six weeks after the delivery, which happened on 21 June 2018.
 Peters managed the "day to day" business of the country while Ardern was on maternity leave—a first in modern politics.
 Ardern returned to the role of Prime Minister full-time on 2 August 2018.

 In August 2019, Peters called for a binding referendum on the Government's proposed Abortion Legislation Bill, claiming that it had not been part of New Zealand First's coalition agreement with Labour.
-Peters's remarks surprised both Justice Minister Andrew Little of the Labour Party and NZ First MP and cabinet minister Tracey Martin, who had participated in months of negotiations on the bill.
+Peters's remarks surprised both Justice Minister Andrew Little of the Labour Party and New Zealand First MP and cabinet minister Tracey Martin, who had participated in months of negotiations on the bill.
 Peters also declared that New Zealand First MPs would not be allowed a conscience vote on the issue and would vote as a caucus to support the bill at first reading.
-He warned that NZ First would withdraw support if the proposed law was not put to a public referendum.
+He warned that New Zealand First would withdraw support if the proposed law was not put to a public referendum.
 Little rejected Peters's demands for a referendum on the grounds that the legislation was a parliamentary matter.

 In October 2019 Peters announced $7.7 million investment into the SuperGold Card scheme.
 The "upgrade" includes a new website, a mobile app, and 500 new partner businesses.

-According to The New Zealand Herald in July 2020, Peters's New Zealand First fully or partially achieved 80% of the 70 promises made by Ardern in order to secure its support for her premiership.
+According to The New Zealand Herald in July 2020, Peters's New Zealand First fully or partially achieved 80% of the 70 promises made by Ardern to secure its support for her premiership.